top of page

 With other alvar plants: pussytoes, wild strawberry, harebell, prairie smoke, little bluestem, upland white goldenrod, wild bergamot, white pine

-Wodland setting: wild ginger, wild geranium, wild blue phlox, white snakeroot, blue-stemmed goldenrod, zigzag goldenrod, oak sedge
+Woodland setting: wild ginger, wild geranium, wild blue phlox, white snakeroot, blue-stemmed goldenrod, zigzag goldenrod, oak sedge.

 bottom of page